 7. In-house date.

 Can’t get a sitter?
 No good movies playing?
 Too tired to go out?
 No problem.
 Create the cheapest date of all: stay home.
 But don’t put the kids to bed and turn on the tv like you always do.
 Mix it up.
-(Although if catching up on the shows that are overloading your DVR is something you never have time for and sounds like the perfect date night to you, go for it.)
+(Although if catching up on the shows you keep hearing about on Netflix is something you never have time for and sounds like the perfect date night to you, go for it.)

 Play board games.
 Do a puzzle.
 Have a photo shoot.
 Look through your wedding pictures.
 Make a scrapbook.
 Buy a few bottles of wine and a variety of cheeses beforehand and create your own wine-tasting.
 Take an online cooking class.